rurre/PumkinsAvatarTools/README.md

 # PumkinsAvatarTools (BETA)
-This editor script has a bunch of tools that allows you setup avatars easier, as well as to copy components from existing avatars to new ones, making it much faster to reimport avatars from blender or setup new ones.
+An editor script that adds tools to help you setup avatars faster and easier.
+It includes a component copier that makes it a lot easier to reimport your avatars, and tools to make your thumbnails nicer.

+To launch the tool go to `Tools > Pumkin > Avatar Tools`

-Check out the new [Wiki](https://github.com/rurre/PumkinsAvatarTools/wiki) for a more detailed explanation of what everything does.
+Also check out the new [Wiki](https://github.com/rurre/PumkinsAvatarTools/wiki) for a more detailed explanation of what everything does.
 (Not yet updated to v0.6)
 I now have a [Discord Server](https://discord.gg/7vyekJv)!
 Join it to stay up to date with this tool's updates.
 At least until I make an auto updater.

 ## New this version (v0.6b):
 Lost of stuff!
 Now where to begin..
 **Component Copier:**